vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/deploy-distributed-system.md

     This will trigger a build on Github Actions given you have added the workflow pipeline.
-    We expect the build and deploy to succeed this time.
+    Expect the build and deploy to succeed this time.

 1. For each application, visit its root page on PAS and test manually.
     Each one should display _Noop!_.